waizui/waizui-blog.github.io/posts/env_map_light/env_map_light.md

 $H$  is sphere, $f_r(p,\omega_o,\omega_i)$ is BRDF, $n$ is surface normal.

-For reflection , emitted radiance is always be zero, so it can be omitted, and only upper hemisphere is affecting, thus the integral domain is upper hemisphere, Then the final rendering equation used is the form without emitted radiance term:
+For reflection , emitted radiance is always be zero, so it can be omitted.
+Only upper hemisphere is affecting, thus the integral domain is upper hemisphere, Then the final rendering equation used is the form without emitted radiance term:

 $$